kando-menu/kando/docs/menu-themes.md

 * <img height="14" width="26" src="https://cdn.simpleicons.org/apple" /> macOS: `~/Library/Application Support/kando/menu-themes/`
 * <img height="14" width="26" src="https://cdn.simpleicons.org/linux/black" /> Linux: `~/.config/kando/menu-themes/`

-Next, Kando will look for menu-theme directories in the installation directory.
+> [!CAUTION]
-For this, look for the `resources/app/.webpack/renderer/assets/menu-themes/` directory in the installation directory.
+> Kando will also attempt to load menu themes from `resources/app/.webpack/renderer/assets/menu-themes/` in the installation directory.
+This can be interesting if you are packaging themes using a package manager.
+However, as an end user, you should not put your themes there, as they might be overwritten during an update.

 If you are running Kando from the source code via `npm start`, it will look for themes in the `assets/menu-themes/` directory.